Frequently Asked Questions

 If you are attending a virtual orientation session, you should still register your guest to make sure they receive important information about the content planned for their orientation.
 Please invite your parents and guests to join you for your virtual orientation, and encourage them to participate in the programming offered by UTA's Parent and Family Center.

 Financial constraints will not prohibit you from attending orientation.
-If you have applied for financial aid and meet financial need requirements, you may be eligible to defer your orientation fees.
-Rather than paying the fees at the time of registration, they would be applied to your UTA student account in MyMav.
-They would be due along with your tuition and fees for your first semester.
+Rather than paying the fees at the time of registration, students may request to defer their orientation fees.
+If you request a fee deferral, the fees will be posted to your student account in MyMav and would be due along with your tuition and fees for your first semester.
 To request a fee deferral, complete the Fee Deferral Request Form.

 You can cancel your orientation registration at least 7 business days prior to your scheduled orientation date and receive a full refund.
 To cancel your orientation registration and/or request a refund in advance, please submit your request to firstname.lastname@example.org.